 Apple TV+ offers exclusive Apple original TV shows and movies in 4K HDR quality.
 You can watch across all of your screens and pick up where you left off on any device.
 Apple TV+ costs $4.99 per month.
 Here’s every Apple original television show and movie available now on Apple TV+, as well as the latest trailers …

 Apple TV+ content is available exclusively through the Apple TV app.
 You can watch on your Apple TV set-top box, iPhone, or iPad as you might expect.

-For your $4.99/month subscription, you can watch all of Apple’s originals — as listed below.
+For your $4.99/month subscription (learn how to save money), you can watch all of Apple’s originals — as listed below.
 You can download to watch offline too.
 Apple is adding new content every single month.

 How to watch the free Apple TV+ shows

-However, once you locate it, tap that and you will be taken to the Apple TV+ channel page.
-This shows you all of the Apple TV+ shows and movies available to watch, separated by category like comedy, drama or family fun.
+This tab takes you to the Apple TV+ channel page.
+This screen shows you all of the Apple TV+ shows and movies available to watch, separated into categories like comedy, drama and family fun.

 Note that tv.apple.com is very stripped down compared to the native TV app on devices, and it only shows Apple original content.
 Both the website and the Mac TV app lack key features like the ability to skip intro or automatic next episode suggestions when you finish an episode.

 Apple TV+ (Apple TV Plus, or as some erroneously call it Apple+ TV) is still in its infancy but has already seen breakout hits including comedy Ted Lasso and hard-hitting drama The Morning Show.